sajibcse68/MyDailyLearn/JavaScript/Angular.md

 #### Pipes and Methods
 - A pipe takes in data as input and tranforms it to a desired output.
+- e.g.
+    - lowecase: Well, lowecase
+    - date: Formats dates how we like them
+    - number: Formats numbers
+    - decimal: Formats decimals
+    - replace: Creates a new string, replacing specified characters
+    - slice: Creates a new list or string containing a subset of the elements
+    - json: Transforms any input to a JSON.formatted string
 #### spliting to Two Components
+- Our `main.ts` is where we import our first component and bootstrap it.
 - In order to import a class, we must give it the `export` keyword.
 - We use `directives` metadata to list the directives our component class.
 - Components are the building blocks of our application.